gouz/gouz/README.md

 # 💫 About Me:
-🔭 I’m currently working on SliDesk, VertJS<br>🤝 I’m looking for help with VertJS<br>🌱 I’m currently learning GreenIT, React, ... in dev we learn every day
+🔭 I’m currently working on SliDesk, VertJS<br>🤝 I’m looking for help with VertJS<br>🌱 I’m currently learning GreenIT, ... in dev we learn every day

 ## 🌐 Socials: